 Food Allergies: Dangers of Splenda (Sucralose) Poisoning and Sensitivity

-After high school graduation, I cut sugar out of my daily diet and stopped adding salt to foods at the table.
-Expressly, I was able to do this, because no one was salting my plate of food before allowing me to have it any more.
-The thought of undissolved salt covering on the top of fried eggs still is unpleasant to me.
+As an adult, I eliminated sugar from my diet and stopped adding salt to foods at the table.
+The childhood memories of sugar on salads and undissolved salt covering the top of fried eggs still is unpleasant to me.

 A few artificial sweeteners were touted as unable to be recognized as non-sugar and I wondered who was taking the taste tests.
 Coca Cola's Tab® tasted like cellophane to me.
 I inadvertently insulted friends that like this diet soft drink with that statement, but not everyone has a pleasant result from artificial sweeteners.
 Some are allergic to at least one of them.

 Beyond that, some of these allergies can be fatal.
-Approximately one year ago, one of my colleagues was rushed to the hospital ER with a severe allergic reaction to his first intake of Splenda®.
+Approximately one year ago, one of my colleagues was rushed to the hospital ER with a severe allergic reaction to his first intake of Splenda® or sucralose.

 Chlorine Makes Sucralose